cabforum/smime/SBR.md

   ii. a hash of the Subject Public Key Info [X.509]; or iii. a hash of a PKCS#10 CSR.

-A Request Token may also be concatenated with a timestamp or other data.
+A Request Token can also be concatenated with a timestamp or other data.
 If a CA wanted to always use a hash of a PKCS#10 CSR as a Request Token and did not want to incorporate a timestamp and did want to allow certificate key re-use then the applicant might use the challenge password in the creation of a CSR with OpenSSL to ensure uniqueness even if the subject and key are identical between subsequent requests.

 **Note**: This simplistic shell command produces a Request Token which has a timestamp and a hash of a CSR.
   ``echo `date -u +%Y%m%d%H%M` `sha256sum <r2.csr` \| sed "s/[ -]//g"``